Table of Contents

 ShipBob’s proprietary warehouse management software further adds to the package by giving you full visibility into your warehousing operations.
 You can use this software to maintain accurate inventory records and keep track of how orders are moving across the warehouse.
 The software lets you track inventory levels, shipments, and returns.
 It also automatically pulls up the rates and transit times for different carriers so you can narrow down the fastest yet most affordable shipping option.

-If you’re already managing your warehouse logistics effectively but just need a little help, ShipBob’s Merchant Plus solution might be the best fit for you.
-Merchant Plus gives you access to powerful warehouse and inventory management tools while managing your warehousing operations in-house so you can get improved visibility and efficiency to optimize your logistics.
+If you’re already managing your warehouse logistics effectively but just need a little help, ShipBob WMS might be the best fit for you.
+ShipBob WMS gives you access to powerful warehouse and inventory management tools while managing your warehousing operations in-house so you can get improved visibility and efficiency to optimize your logistics.

 Ready to get started with ShipBob?

 No matter if you want to outsource your fulfillment or utilize a best-in-class WMS in your own facility (or a combination of both), ShipBob has a warehouse logistics solution for your business.
-Request a quote to get started.
+Request a quote by clicking the button below to get started.

 Warehouse logistics FAQs